 1. Complete Your Page

 Try using your logo for the profile picture.
 For the cover photo, a high-quality photo of your sanctuary, building, or campus can be effective.
 One expert suggests rotating your cover photo to correspond to your sermon series.
-If you have the ability to create video content, cover videos are pretty cool, too.
+If you can create video content, cover videos are pretty cool, too.

 2. Post Often

-Multiple groups suggest that Facebook church pages should post at minimum 3 times a week, and daily posts are even better.
+Multiple groups suggest that Facebook church pages should post a minimum of three times a week, and daily posts are even better.

 3. Post the Right Content